- October 02, 2018

 - Research Triangle Park, North Carolina

-"Each year, ISA is proud to recognize and thank all of the talented authors and contributors who help develop, review and deliver outstanding ISA publications and technical resources to automation and control professionals throughout the world," says Susan Colwell, director of ISA's Publications Department and Publisher of ISA's InTech magazine.
+"Each year, ISA is proud to recognize and thank all of the talented authors and contributors who help develop, review and deliver outstanding ISA publications and technical resources to automation and control professionals throughout the world," says Rick Zabel, who as ISA Group Publisher manages all of ISA's publishing resources.